opf/openproject/docs/development/concepts/permissions/README.md

 ### Deprecated methods

-Previously, we used to check permissions using the `allowed_to?`, `allowed_to_globally?` and `allowed_to_in_project?` methods to check permissions.
+Previously, we used to check permissions using the `allowed_to?`, `allowed_to_globally?` and `allowed_to_in_project?` methods.
 Because of some ambiguity in them (i.e. you could check for project permissions globally, which then returned what is now `allowed_in_any_project?`) and the lack of the checks that are mentioned above, those methods have been deprecated and will be removed in a future version of OpenProject.
 If you are using those methods in a module, please migrate to the new methods.

 ### Permissions in tests